mkgreen/milogreen.github.io/README.md

 **Skills used:** Python, Pandas, SKlearn, TfidVectorizer

-**Project Objective:** Given a review, determine whether the review is positive or negative based on Amazon foods .
+**Project Objective:** Given a review, determine whether the review is positive or negative based on Amazon foods.

-**Quantifiable result:** A rating of 4 or 5 could be cosnidered a positive review.
+**Quantifiable result:** A rating of 4 or 5 could be considered a positive review.
 A review of 1 or 2 could be considered negative.
-A review of 3 is nuetral and ignored.
+A review of 3 is neutral and ignored.
 This is an approximate way of determining the polarity (positivity/negativity)

 [**AUC** Score of 94%](https://github.com/mkgreen/NLP-Amazon-Reviews/blob/main/NLP_Project_Amazon_Reviews.ipynb) .
 - Given a review, it is determined whether the review is positive or negative.
 - Used NLP for this approach.
 - A review of 1 or 2 could be considered negative.
-A review of 3 is nuetral and ignored.
+A review of 3 is neutral and ignored.

 ***
 ### [Identifying symptoms of orthopedic patients as normal or abnormal](https://github.com/mkgreen/Orthopedic-Patients-Classification-KNN-NB)